-The proposed parking supply of 120 spaces includes eight (8) spaces designated as temporary spaces for guest parking.
-Of the comparable developments surveyed, only one provides designated temporary spaces.
+The proposed parking supply of 66 spaces includes 9 spaces at Main Street Promenade East.
+Of the comparable developments surveyed, only one provides designated guest spaces.
 The McGovern House provides two (2) spaces for guest parking.
 The other comparable developments have on-street parking located along the property frontage.
-These onstreet spaces are available to the general public and subject to local parking regulations as summarized in Table 5.
+These on-street spaces are available to the general public and subject to local parking regulations as summarized in Table 5.